Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

 ## Context and options

-There are several more inputs for the `DynamicHooksComponent`, most notably **context** to pass data to the loaded components and **options** to configure how the content should be parsed.
+There are several more inputs for the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a>, most notably **context** to pass data to the loaded components and **options** to configure how the content should be parsed.

 ```ts
 @Component({